SAP-BI/IntroBI-Paris-Descartes/README.md

 # Introduction à la Business Intelligence : Paris Descartes Université & SAP

 ## Overview
-The aim of this cours is to introduce the Business Intelligence module delivered to Paris Descartes MIAGE, Master 1 students by SAP.
+The aim of this course is to introduce the Business Intelligence module delivered to Paris Descartes MIAGE, Master 1 students by SAP.

 ## Hands on Session Description
 The Hands on session will focus on basic Business Intelligence concepts :